sharu725/chola/src/routes/index.md

 ## Inline HTML elements

-HTML defines a long,[^longnote] list of available inline tags, a complete list of which can be found on the [Mozilla Developer Network](https://developer.mozilla.org/en-US/docs/Web/HTML/Element).
+HTML defines a long, list of available inline tags, a complete list of which can be found on the [Mozilla Developer Network](https://developer.mozilla.org/en-US/docs/Web/HTML/Element).

 - **To bold text**, use `<strong>`.
 - _To italicize text_, use `<em>`.